AwesomePossum212/nametag-plus/.github/CONTRIBUTING.md

 - Use the appropriate category in discussions and stay on-topic with your replies.
 - Put all code related to the nametag system in the src folder, while keeping all of the repository stuff (i.e. Readme.md) in .github.
 - Use issues only for specific bug reports and feature requests.
 General ideas should go into discussions.
-- Keep your content PG and in line with the Code of Conduct
+- Keep your content PG and in line with the Code of Conduct.